What type of children does CRCC serve?

 Nurses are required to hold an active RN or LPN license in the state of Nebraska.
 CRCC’s teaching staff meet Nebraska child care licensing requirements, with most lead teachers having the equivalent of a CDA or an associate’s or bachelor’s degree in special education, early childhood education or another equivalent educational field.
 The behavioral staff exceeds the minimum qualifications for the positions.
 All CRCC’s staff is required to complete an intensive on-the-job training program specifically tailored to the services it provides.

 Are staff backgrounds thoroughly investigated before they are allowed to work with children?

 Absolutely.
 This is a state requirement and CRCC strives to be very thorough in performing such background checks.
 Each applicant is screened through the state of Nebraska’s Child Abuse/Neglect Registry and Sex Offender Registry.
 We also check the state of Nebraska’s Nurses’ Aide Registry for action against one’s certification.
 For nurses and therapists, licenses are checked for disciplinary action.
-Additionally, police reports are obtained on each employee upon hire.
+Criminal background check and fingerprinting through the Nebraska State Patrol is completed for all employees.
 Each applicant also has at least two references checked before hiring.

 Does CRCC provide services to foster children?